hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 View our [Usage documentation](./USAGE.md) to learn more our available commands, arguments, and configuration.

+### Building a binary from source code

+If Docker is not available, view our [Usage documentation](./USAGE.md#generating-a-binary-from-source) to learn more.

 ### How GitHub Actions uses tfci

 [View all](https://github.com/hashicorp/tfc-workflows-github/tree/main/actions) available GitHub Actions that are built on top of tfci.